When summer hits hard, every dog owner faces the same dilemma: Is it too hot for a walk?

 As dogs get excited, they also bite quicker and harder at the water, which often results in the water stream going straight down their throats.
 This is a risk for water getting in their lungs and stomach.

-Summary: How Hot Is Too Hot For Dogs?
+Final Thoughts: How Hot Is Too Hot for a Dog?